alice-adventures/Alice/README.md

 ## Presentation

-Alice is an open source Ada programming language framework designed to help programmers implement and explore different solutions to problems from various sources, including Project Euler, Codingame and Advent of Code (currently, Alice only support for Project Euler).
+Alice is an open source Ada programming language framework designed to help programmers implement and explore different solutions to problems from various sources, including Project Euler, Codingame and Advent of Code (currently, Alice only supports Project Euler).
 With Alice, you can flex your coding muscles and work on problems that challenge your creativity, logic, and problem-solving skills.

 At the heart of Alice is a commitment to coding excellence, and Ada and SPARK are the perfect languages to bring this vision to life.
 As a high-level programming language designed for safety, reliability, and efficiency, Ada provides a powerful and flexible toolset for programmers to create robust and scalable software solutions.
 With Ada, you can write clean, concise, and elegant code that is easy to read and maintain, helping to ensure that your programs are error-free and performant.
 So whether you're a seasoned Ada programmer or new to the language, Alice is the perfect platform to hone your skills and push your limits.

 > ### See [Alice wiki](https://github.com/rocher/Alice/wiki) for more information.